hujhax/austin-improv-wiki/Performers/Jeremy Moran.md

 As a filmmaker, he has created numerous animated films.
 His next project is the animated dark comedy "Squiffle Will Die".

 He has also been active as an avant-garde musician.
-In October 2015, he performed sound poetry and experimental vocal music at [[The Institution Theater]].
+In October 2015, he performed sound poetry and experimental vocal music at [[Theatres/The Institution Theater|The Institution Theater]].

 ## Troupes
 * [[Troupes/Andrew and Jeremy Hypnotize Each Other!|Andrew and Jeremy Hypnotize Each Other!]]